AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ElasticChain.md

 \Psi_0(\mathbf{u}) \propto \exp\left(-\frac{m}{2N}\sum_{\substack{|n| \leq (N-1)/2\\ j,k =1,\ldots N}} u_j u_k \exp\left(i\eta_n[j-k]\right) \omega(\eta_n)\right),
 $$

-where we drop the overall normalization constant.
+where we drop the overall normalization constant. -->

-### Position and Density Fluctuations
+### Position Fluctuations

 Classically, the ground state configuration of our elastic chain corresponds to a regular 'crystalline' arrangement of masses at separation $a$, with all $u_j=0$.
 Mass $j$ and mass $k$ are then separated by $(j-k)a + u_j-u_k = (j-k)a$.
 Quantum mechanically, $u_j-u_k$ fluctuates, even in the ground state.
 For the notion of a crystal to make sense, these fluctuations should not be too large.
 Let's evaluate them for the elastic chain.